Verssae/NeuroJIT/README.md

 $ docker exec -it neurojit-ase scripts/reproduce.sh
 ```

-If the script is executed successfully, you should see the following results:
+If the script is executed successfully, you should see the results as `reproduced results.png`:

 ![reproduced_results.png](reproduced_results.png)